Home » How to Home School About Email Etiquette (and Worksheet)

 LESSON #8 How to Relay Proper Intent and Tone

-Have them send you an email about something they really want and to include why they will be disappointed if they don’t get their way.
+Have them send you an email about something they really want, including why they will be disappointed if they don’t get their way.

 LESSON #9 How to Secure Your Emails

-The onus is on you each user to pay attention to details so that they can protect not only their own but others information.
+Each user has the onus to pay attention to details so that they can protect not only their own but also others’ information.
 These tips are part and parcel of participation.

 LESSON #10 Grammar, Sentence Structure

-Throughout these lessons continually emphasizing the importance of proper sentence structure and grammar is crucial.
+Throughout these lessons, it is crucial to continually emphasize the importance of proper sentence structure and grammar.
 Also, be sure to discuss how using formatting to reflect emotion is not a wise approach.

 The Future is Bright

-With remote working environments becoming mainstream, email skills are going to be even more important for most jobs in the future.
+With remote working environments becoming mainstream, email skills will become even more important for most jobs in the future.
 Give your children that running start now.

-When your children grow up reflecting a command of the written word and ability to use email properly, they will stand out from the rest.
-It’s a competitive world and who wouldn’t want their child to be positioned to impress?
+When your children grow up reflecting a command of the written word and the ability to use email properly, they will stand out from the rest.
+It’s a competitive world, and who wouldn’t want their child to be positioned to impress?
+Of course, you do!

 Get the word out...